What does depression feel like? 2nd of 5 in the Coping Skills for Depression Series from a Madison, WI Depression Counselor

 You can find meaning again, feel more like yourself, have mutual relationships (and get the dishes done too).

 In the next three articles in the depression series, I’ll get into some specifics of what small shifts you can start to make.
+If you’re Highly Sensitive, make sure you read about hope for hsp depression.
 In a sense, these options are talking back to the well-known remedies.
 You’ve heard many times that you should exercise, talk with a friend, and do something fun.
 These are all important, but when you’re depressed, they are all incredibly hard to do.
 I’ll talk about other ways that you can attend to yourself in ways that may not feel as daunting or difficult.
 You can read the short version in my previous post of ways to cope with depression.

 In the meantime, know you are not alone and that you are enough.
 Depression is not a sign of being deficient.
 It’s simply telling you something.
 If you are paying attention to it, you are doing a really brave thing.
 It takes time, but you will move through it.